 - The Secretary is responsible for obtaining and maintaining a list of eligible Fellows and Members on an annual basis from the RCOG Global Health Unit, always working within the UK Data Protection Act regulations.

 - Council Fellows elected to international positions (CFEIP) will be allocated responsibility for a geographical region.
 This individual will be responsible for attending at least one of the Representative Committee meetings in their region during their 3-year term of office.
-They will represent the views of the Representative Committees at Global Health Board meetings.
 The CFEIP will be responsible for communicating with all Fellows and Members in their geographical region, keeping them informed of important Council decisions by distributing the Council précis and inviting feedback.